-Last week, when I asked for coffee shop recommendations in a local Facebook Group in Haywards Heath, two places came up time and time again: Slake and Lindfield Coffee Works in Lindfield.
+Last week, when I asked for coffee shop recommendations in a local Haywards Heath Facebook Group, two places came up time and time again: Slake and Lindfield Coffee Works, both in Lindfield.
 Slake was also one of The (Parent) Hood’s recommendations in their Six at 6pm.

 It took just over 15 minutes to drive to Lindfield.
 And parking was a breeze.
 If you haven’t been, Lindfield is a super pretty village just outside of Haywards Heath.
 The High Street is picture perfect.
 And the pond 😍.
 As I drove past the pond towards the High Street I spotted Slake, so decided that once parked I’d head there for an early lunch.

 Walking into Slake is like walking into Elle Decoration.
 It’s tranquil and beautiful and instantly calm.
 When you’re treating yourself to a little window of R&R in the day, this hits the spot nicely.
 I love the calm colour scheme: white and black; almond pink and foggy grey.
 Everything inside is beautiful too: the plates, the plants, the terrazzo bases on the tables.
 You can choose a cosy little seating nook; or a tall chair at the window with stunning views over Lindfield Pond.